-The chapter tests will be in MyMathLab.
-They will have a time limit, and they must be completed within a specified window (usually, our class period; but occasionally, a day or so).
+We will be covering chapters 2 through 5 of the text.
+There will be a test over approximately each chapter.
+They will have a time limit, and they must be completed within a specified window (a day or a couple of days).
 The tests will all be weighted equally, with all the test weights equal to 60% of the course grade.